pykickstart/pykickstart/docs/kickstart-docs.rst

 create one is to use livemedia-creator to make the disk image.
 If the image contains /LiveOS/\*.img (this is how squashfs.img is structured) the first \*img file inside LiveOS will be mounted and used to install the target system.
-As of Anaconda 21.29 the URL may point to a tarfile of the root filesystem.
+The URL may also point to a tarfile of the root filesystem.
 The file must end in .tar, .tbz, .tgz, .txz, .tar.bz2, tar.gz, tar.xz

 ``--url=``